sarkahn/dots-roguelike/Assets/Part1/Part1-HelloWorld.md

 It's important to note that as horrible as the above image looks, *it's completely expected*.
 This isn't some arcane mysterious bug with Unity - it's an unfortunate byproduct of the way Unity renders in 2D.
-To fully explain the technical details behind it is beyond the scope of this tutorial, but if you're curious you can google for "Pixel Perfect Unity" and you'll find plenty of explanations.
+To fully explain the technical details of it is beyond the scope of this tutorial, but if you're curious you can google for "Pixel Perfect Unity" and you'll find plenty of explanations.